Verisk Analytics, Inc. research snapshot

 MoatThe moat comes from insurance-specific datasets, embedded customer workflows, regulatory and actuarial know-how, switching costs, scale, long customer relationships, and data products that become more useful as they are used across insurance decisions.High

-ValuationAt $192.37, audited math shows about 29.3x TTM EPS, 22.4x free cash flow per share, about 8.1x sales per share, and a 1.04% dividend yield.
-The valuation is more reasonable after the drawdown, but still depends on premium-quality execution.High
+ValuationAt $194.85, audited math shows about 30.0x TTM GAAP EPS, 23.9x forward earnings, 20.5x TTM free cash flow, 8.1x sales per share, and a 1.03% dividend yield.
+The valuation is more reasonable than at the prior peak but still depends on premium-quality execution.High

-Risk levelKey risks are slower insurance carrier spending, product substitution, pricing pushback, catastrophe model credibility issues, data privacy and regulatory changes, leverage, execution risk in AI products, and multiple compression.Medium-high
+Risk levelKey risks are slower insurance carrier spending, product substitution, pricing pushback, AI-native tools pressuring workflow value, catastrophe model credibility issues, higher tax rates and interest expense, ongoing litigation legal fees, leverage from buybacks, and multiple compression.Medium-high

 AI confidenceDescriptive data confidence is high because filings, company releases, and quote services are fresh.
-Return confidence is lower because future growth, customer budgets, AI adoption, rates, and market multiples are uncertain.High data confidence
+Return confidence is lower because future growth, customer budgets, AI adoption, tax rates, legal costs, rates, and market multiples are uncertain.High data confidence

-Investment certaintyVRSK looks like a durable insurance analytics compounder, but the current price still requires revenue growth to rebuild and margins to remain near best-in-class levels.Medium
+Investment certaintyVRSK looks like a durable insurance analytics compounder, but the current price still requires revenue growth to rebuild and margins to remain near best-in-class levels while the market digests the Q2 2026 GAAP decline and the post-earnings selloff.Medium

 VRSK AI stock forecast